data-provider/core/README.md

 ## Tags

-Providers created with this addon will add automatically the `memory` tag, so you can select all of them together using the `providers` methods as in:
+Providers created with this addon will have automatically the `memory` tag, so you can select all of them together using the `providers` methods as in:

 ```javascript
 import { providers } from "@data-provider/core";